What is Financial Modeling?

 - Planning & Outlining: Before you rush into putting the historical numbers and start with your Model, always plan the whole project outline.
 Decide a timeline, the extent of the years of historical numbers, projection years, read about the industry and the company.
 Do an in-depth run of the recent Annual report or the situation at hand.
 This helps in giving you a steady head start.

-- Quality: As you proceed through the complex process of Modeling, do not forget about maintaining the quality of the same.
+- Quality: As you proceed through the complex process of financial modeling, do not forget about maintaining the quality of the same.
 At the start, it may look an easy task, but once the Model gets chunky and complicated, it becomes difficult for an analyst to maintain their nerves about it.
 Be patient and work with confidence.
 Take breaks if required.
 There goes a saying that “Trash in-Trash out.”
 It means if you are putting the wrong data, you will get the incorrect results.

 - Presentation: The amount of effort you are putting in for financial Modeling will only be fruitful when used and understood by others easily.
 Color coding, font size, sectioning, names of line items, etc. are all included under the presentation.
 These may sound very basic, but the combined effects of all these make an enormous difference in the lookout of the Model.